Tetralogy of Fallot Treatment in Delhi

 - Neonatal cardiac surgery in severe cases

-- Severity of the condition
+- Severity of the heart defect

 - Surgical complexity

-- Hospital facilities
+- Hospital facilities and infrastructure

-- ICU stay duration
+- Duration of ICU stay

 Recovery and Survival After TOF Surgery

-- Recover well after surgery
+- Recover well after treatment

 - Experience improved oxygen levels

-- Lead healthy and active lives
+- Lead active and healthy lives

 Why Choose Dr. Dinesh Kumar Mittal for Tetralogy of Fallot Treatment?